-- the Class I Directors are Dennis A. Ausiello, M.D., Willard H. Dere, M.D., and Eric D. Shaff, and their term will expire at the 2025 Annual Meeting of Stockholders; - the Class II Directors are Stephen A. Berenson, Richard N. Kender, Claire M. Fraser, Ph.D., and Meryl S. Zausner, and their term will expire at the Annual Meeting, and if elected, the subsequent term for Stephen A. Berenson, Richard N. Kender, and Claire M. Fraser, Ph.D., will expire at the 2026 Annual Meeting of Stockholders; and - the Class III Directors are Grégory Behar, Paul R. Biondi, and Kurt C. Graves, and their term will expire at the 2024 Annual Meeting of Stockholders.
+- the Class I Directors are Dennis A. Ausiello, M.D., Willard H. Dere, M.D., and Eric D. Shaff, and their term will expire at the 2025 Annual Meeting of Stockholders; - the Class II Directors are Stephen A. Berenson, Richard N. Kender, and Claire M. Fraser, Ph.D., and their term will expire at the 2026 Annual Meeting of Stockholders; and - the Class III Directors are Paul R. Biondi and Kurt C. Graves, and their term will expire at the Annual Meeting, and if elected, their subsequent term will expire at the 2027 Annual Meeting of Stockholders.